-There will be a series of assignments leading up to the point at which you submit the final draft of your proposal for an empirical study which you will conduct next semester in PSYC 212.
-All of these assignments will contribute to the "Proposal & Proposal Writing Process" portion of your final course grade.
+There will be a series of assignments leading up to the point at which you submit the final draft of your proposal for an empirical study that you will conduct next semester in PSYC 212.
+Grades on these assignments will contribute to your homework grade.
 In addition, to help everyone stay on track, I will ask you for periodic updates on your work in preparing to write your proposal.
 These updates will be unannounced, and will take the form of asking you to write a short paragraph in which you summarize what you have recently accomplished.
 These updates will be done in class, and can include things you have thought about or read, searches you may have done, discussions or meetings you have had and so on.
 It is therefore a good idea for you to keep a journal which you can reference in writing the updates.
 I will keep copies of these updates and use them to assist me in establishing a proposal writing process grade for you.